bolt-currency/BOLT/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build dashd(headless client) for OSX.
+This guide will show you how to build boltd(headless client) for OSX.

 Notes
 -----